 The question I’ve posed in this blog is, should Eliza marry Professor Higgins?
-I’m not here concerned with purely internal questions such as whether Higgins would make a better husband than Freddy.
-But rather with the general question, Should the author’s vision and intention take precedence over the wishes of his readers and his theatrical collaborators?
+I’m not here concerned with purely domestic questions such as whether Higgins would make a better husband than Freddy.
+But rather with a matter of principle; Should the author’s vision and intention take precedence over the wishes of his readers and his theatrical collaborators?

 There certainly is a case for saying that he should pay attention to the reception his work receives since people visit the theatre to be entertained and the plays they see are merely pieces of paid entertainment.
 If audiences are not pleased with what they see, then the plays are likely to close from lack of financial success.

 Conscious of this, Hollywood has for years trialled their initial edits and has not hesitated to make changes if the audiences are unhappy.
 The studio notoriously butchered Orson Welles’s “The Magnificent Ambersons” with a ludicrously sugary ending, ruining a fine tragic drama.